The Mountains of Beyond

 "The Mountains of Beyond" is the 26th and final episode of the Spanish animated television series The World of David the Gnome.
-It originally aired on April 19, 1986, in Spain, but it aired on February 8, 1988, in the U.S. as the series finale on Nickelodeon during its Nick Jr. block.
+It originally aired on 19 April 1986, in Spain on TVE1, and later aired on 8 February 1988, in the United States on Nickelodeon during its Nick Jr. block.

 The final episode deals with David and Lisa who are about to turn 400 years old heading off on a Journey on their fox Swift to the mountains of beyond where they will die because Gnomes can only live up to 400 years.